 Using Mobile Apps with ELDs

 Recognizing this overarching problem that it may be some time before we can work collectively in groups physically, we are going to have to resort to working in groups digitally.
 Companies must adapt to this new normal plain and simple.
 That is where we believe you will see a continued rise in mobile apps.
 Specifically, we are looking at apps that make working remotely even easier.
-The first target for the mobile app, is of course the driver – the most important human resource in the transportation industry.
+The first target for the mobile app is of course the driver – the most important human resource in the transportation industry.

 We acknowledge there is some resistance among the driver community that driver apps are too intrusive.
 The last thing that we would advocate is more intrusion into the driver’s private life.
 However, we are convinced that a driver app can be used effectively with an ELD without intruding.
 And what we are advocating is to tie the app to a functioning ELD so that once the ELD is disengaged for a given assignment, so is the driver app.
 Unless the driver and the company agree to after-hours communication, then the app stays disengaged until the next assignment.

-Once drivers hear that, their minds should be put at ease and resistance to the idea of the app will evaporate.
+Once drivers hear that, their minds should be put at ease, and resistance to the idea of the app will evaporate.
 Also, once they see how the app improves their work lives, including getting home earlier than before, most if not all of them will become avid fans.

 We would also assert that this discussion has occurred at every significant introductory event in the history of mobile communications.
-From the early trip recording systems like Cadec in the 1970s and ‘80s through the satellite tracking systems of the ‘90s and early 2000s to mandated ELD and now mobile apps, there has always been been driver resistance.
+From the early trip recording systems like Cadec in the 1970s and ‘80s through the satellite tracking systems of the ‘90s and early 2000s to mandated ELD and now mobile apps, there has always been driver resistance.
 The need for the fleet manager and the owner of the goods to know where their assets are has always superseded the driver’s right to privacy while on company business.

-Of course, all of the previous devices prior to the smartphone mobile app were attached to the vehicle so the driver app does present new challenges to protect a driver’s privacy, but they can be reasonably addressed and we plan to champion driver connectivity AND driver privacy when he or he are on their own time.
+Of course, all of the previous devices prior to the smartphone mobile app were attached to the vehicle so the driver app does present new challenges to protect a driver’s privacy, but they can be reasonably addressed and we plan to champion driver connectivity AND driver privacy when he or he is on their own time.

 Individual Company Needs